kyma-project/telemetry-manager/docs/user/04-metrics.md

 **Cause 3**: A deny-all `NetworkPolicy` was created in the workload namespace, which prevents that the agent can scrape metrics from annotated workloads.

-**Remedy 3**: Define a `NetworkPolicy` to let the agent scrape your workload using the `telemetry.kyma-project.io/metric-scrape` label.
+**Remedy 3**: Create a separate `NetworkPolicy` to explicitly let the agent scrape your workload using the `telemetry.kyma-project.io/metric-scrape` label.

 For example, see the following `NetworkPolicy` configuration:
 ```yaml